2025 Advent Season – Spiritual Opportunities & Schedules

 One of the most popular Christian symbols used in churches and family homes to celebrate the meaning of Advent is the Advent wreath.
 The Catholic Advent wreath has four candles (three purple and one rose) evenly spaced along a circle of evergreen branches.
 Each component of the Advent wreath has special meaning for Christians who use it as a part of their preparation for Christmas.

-Advent devotions including the Advent wreath, remind us of the meaning of the season.
+Advent devotions, including the Advent wreath, remind us of the meaning of the season.
 Our Advent calendar above can help you fully enter into the season with daily activity and prayer suggestions to prepare you spiritually for the birth of Jesus Christ.
 More Advent resources are listed below. ( from usccb.org)